 L’Association canadienne des professeurs d’immersion (ACPI) supports and enriches French Immersion pedagogy by offering educators professional development, research and networking opportunities; and experiences for students such as contests: Concours national de poésie en immersion française and activities: 70 activités motivantes de communication orale, which can be purchased online from this link.

-The Alberta Language Resource Centre is a one stop shop for learning and teaching resources.
+The French Language Resource Centre is a one stop shop for learning and teaching resources.
 One of their useful online tools is their online Handbook for French Immersion Adminstrators

 This lengthy guide includes: details about How French Immersion Works, as well as information about French Immersion’s programs goals, key characteristics, immersion pedagogy, types of schools, delivery models, research findings, myths and facts and a historical overview of French Immersion.